iremcetin/Attri-VAE/README.md

-# Generating attribute-based interpretations from medical images using VAEs
+# Attri-VAE: Generating attribute-based interpretations from medical images using VAEs

 ### Training